Anime Squadron guide

 Entrepreneur

-Public guides report Entrepreneur as an economy-focused trait.
-Compare it on farming or resource roles.
+Compare Entrepreneur on farming or resource roles.

 Rebirth